poornimagajula/genial-toil/README.md

 ### Customer Name: SRA Limited
 # Requirements
      1. As an Incharge-HR, I permit all the rights to Admin regarding Supervisor/Manager Login's in 'GT Web-APP' and if he has any login issues, should be handled by GT-Team.
     2. As an Administrator, I can only provide access to our employees in 'GT Web-APP' for sign-in and if any issues regarding the same.
     3. As a Supervisor, I can be able to update the materials inflow, consumption as on date and if any new material add-on's(Material & Grades).
 # Use cases
-## Admin Login & Employee Sign-up
+## I. Admin Login & Creating Employee Login's

- ### 1. Story Content
+ ### 1. Brief Description
       This Use Case describes how a Admin sign-in in to GT-Web APP and Creat Supervisor & Manager credentials.

- ### 2. Criteria
+ ### 2. Flow of Events
- #### Admin Login Page
-     The Admin Id and Password must be same as the credentails given by 'GT'.

-     If login credentials doesn't match the above, need to contact 'GT'.
+     This use case begins, when the Admin types his/her Id and Password on Admin Login Page.

+ #### 2.1 Basic Flow - Sign-in
+    The System validates the Admin's id and password and logs him/her into the Application and takes Admin in to Employee Register form..

+ #### 2.2 Alternative Flow - SignIn
+      Invalid id / Password.
+      If the id and Password is incorrect in the Basic flow Signin, the system shows Invalid Credentials and takes him/her into Login page again and shows message as contact GT-Team.

   #### Creating Employee credentials